 Jeffrey Becker, Ph.D.

-Jeffrey Becker is an expert in Chinese politics and Chinese foreign policy and security issues.
-His recent work has focused on China's military as a global force, including China's military diplomacy, U.S.-China military engagement, and the security implications of China's expanding global presence.
+Jeffrey Becker directs the Indo-Pacific Security Affairs Program.
+He is an expert in Chinese politics and Chinese foreign policy and security issues.
+Becker's recent work has focused on China's military as a global force, including China's military diplomacy, U.S.-China military engagement, and the security implications of China's expanding global presence.

 Since 2014, Becker has supported the U.S. Navy with regard to China's participation in the multilateral "Rim of the Pacific" exercise (RIMPAC).
 As part of these efforts, Becker has worked along-side U.S. and Chinese exercise planners, and has spent time at sea aboard multiple Chinese navy ships in support of the exercise.